Jasminek3/hangman/README.md

 play.play_game(word_list)

 This is the code that i have added in milestone 5.
+This code is taking the word_list into consideraation.
+It check if the number of lives left are 0, if they are it means the player has lost the game as they have already used all 5 of their guesses.
+If it's not zero, then it will check if the word has been completed.
+It will do this by comparing if the length of the word matches the guess and if it does, it means that the player has won the game.
+Finally if neither of these are true, it will run the function ask.for.input.
+This is all in a while look (continueus loop) until either they have lost or won.